- The traditional appraisal system

-What purpose does the assessment or performance interview serve?
+What purpose does the assessment or performance review serve?

-Evaluation interviews are a reality in many organizations.
+Evaluation reviews are a reality in many organizations.
 Unfortunately, they are often not carried out correctly, because they have not recorded in advance what one wants to achieve with the conversation.
 So first ask yourself the question, what purpose does the conversation serve?
-From there, the choice for the conversation type follows.
+From there, choose the most compatible review type.

-- The purpose of an assessment interview is to assess an employee's performance.
+- The purpose of an assessment review is to assess an employee's performance.
 The result of such a conversation is the basis for making decisions about, for example, wage increases.

-Too often an assessment interview, too little a performance interview
+Too often an assessment review, too little a performance review

-More and more the focus is on lifelong learning.
-Training yourself as an employee and growing within your position, in the breadth and/or depth, is becoming increasingly important.
+The focus on lifelong learning is increasing all the time.
+Training yourself as an employee and growing within your position is becoming more and more important.
 But employees can't do this alone.
 The organisation must support them in this.

-In a performance interview, the manager acts as a coach, there is open two-way communication and one has a clear goal for the future.
-Unlike the review, the manager not only judges, but also listens.
-The open two-way communication allows them to draw up a personal development plan (POP) together.
-The purpose of a performance interview is therefore to inspire and support rather than teach.
+In a performance review, the manager acts as a coach, there is open two-way communication and one has a clear goal for the future.
+Unlike the assessment review, the manager not only judges, but also listens.
+The open two-way communication allows them to draw up a personal development plan (PDP) together.
+The purpose of a performance review is therefore to inspire and support.

 Keep both conversations separate

-Both conversations deserve their place in an organization, but the danger lies in the simultaneous use.
-Honesty and openness is the basis of a performance interview, but when discussing in the same conversation whether someone receives a pay rise based on their performance, things go wrong.
-The person in question will want to prove himself and (partly unconsciously) do impression management.
-This means that it will be as good as possible to leave a positive impression with the manager.
+Both conversations have their place in an organization, but the danger lies in the simultaneous use.
+Honesty and openness is the basis of a performance review.
+However, when discussing whether someone deserves a pay rise during that same conversation, prevents that openess.
+Employees want to prove themselves and (partly unconsciously) implement impression management.
+They do everything in their power to leave a positive impression on their manager.

 In that case, the employee will probably not be able to cite and discuss work points, for fear of not getting the pay rise.
-This ensures that the beneficial characteristics of the performance interview, namely the development of the employee, are destroyed.
+This ensures that the beneficial characteristics of the performance review, namely the development of the employee, are impeded.